MilenaJoanna/FinalProjectVistula/docs/How_do_LLM-s_work.md

   <figcaption>source: https://scientyficworld.org/how-do-large-language-models-work/ </figcaption>
 </figure>

-LLM-s are a dynamically developing field of artificial intelligence.

-<p style= "padding: 5px 15px 5px 0px;">The main elements that significantly improved the tasks involving processing sequences, such as natural language processing, turned out to be a deep learning architecture called <b>transformer</b> and the <b>attention mechanism</b>.</p>
+<p style= "padding: 35px 15px 5px 0px;">LLM-s are a dynamically developing field of artificial intelligence.
+The main elements that significantly improved the tasks involving processing sequences, such as natural language processing, turned out to be a deep learning architecture called <b>transformer</b> and the <b>attention mechanism</b>.</p>